SC-TPP/LGBF/README.md

     > Average of Local Authority real denominator values within each Code and Period combination
 - ScotAv_NumDen_Real
     > Average created by summing the real numerator values and denominator values for each Code and Period combination and dividing them together appropriately.
-- ScotAv_LA_Cash
-    > Average of Local Authority cash values within each Code and Period combination
-- ScotAv_LA_Num_Cash
-    > Average of Local Authority cash numerator values within each Code and Period combination
-- ScotAv_LA_Den_Cash
-    > Average of Local Authority cash denominator values within each Code and Period combination
-- ScotAv_NumDen_Cash
-    > Average created by summing the cash numerator values and denominator values for each Code and Period combination and dividing them together appropriately.
 - Key_CodePeriod
     > Concatenated Code and Period to create a relationship to Indicator Data.
 </details>